Password Protect Zip Files in Mac OS X

 Opening the Password Protected Zip

 Despite being created at the command line, you do not need to unzip the file from the terminal, it can be expanded from the Mac OS X Finder or within Windows using standard unzipping apps.
-Just double click on the file, enter the password, and it will decompress.
+Just double click on the file, then enter the password, and it will decompress.
 You can also decompress the zip archive from the command line with:

 Here are some use cases for password protected zip archives: